jensenshurbert/SCMP-401/Notebook.md

 #### Moving Forward
 As I continue to add additional information into the website, the biggest next step is merging my code with Kara's to get my visualizations working with the live data in a way the final result will.

+# Week 9 Notebook
+### 4/9/18-4/15/18

+#### Overview
+This week I got access to Kara's cpp and h files.
+I have been working on integrating them into my current data visualizations, which proved to be a little more complicated than I predicted.
+I also chose additional HighCharts visualizations for our cost analysis, Last week, and the history visualizations.
+I encorporated these demos into the relevant pages, but am waiting to get them working with actual data until I get the connection with the database working.

+#### HighCharts

+#### Files added from Kara

+#### Transitioning from Dummy XML to sites.cpp and site.cpp

+#### Moving Forward